harushimo/api-project/README.md

 * ```deactivate```

 ## Requirements.txt
-You will notice in the repo there is requirements text file.
+You will notice a requirements text file.
 Use this following command:
 ```pip install -r requirements.txt```

 This will help setup the required packages in your environment.